Jay-the-scientist/Netflix-Twitter-and-Facebook-Stocks/README.md

 ### In this hands-on project, I learned to:
 -	Generate various types of plots: line plots, scatterplots, histograms, pie charts, 3D plots, pair plots, count plots, and heatmaps.
 - Analyze historical stock performance of Facebook (FB), Netflix (NFLX), and Twitter (TWTR) to identify trends, compare volatility, and explore stock behavior from 2013 to 2020 using Python and financial analysis techniques.

-### Separately I learned to:
--	Utilize Seaborn and sklearn datasets to analyze breast cancer data, exploring feature correlations and target variables.

 ## Installation
 The required python libraries can be installed using: